 Ten years back, I was terrible at it.
 Grammar, punctuation, choice of words—everything about my writing was poor (Exhibit: an old post of mine).
 But gradually, I improved.
 I started having fewer and fewer doubts about my grammar and composition.
 I started to sound less amateurish and pretentious.

-Of course, like every skill, there is an element of struggle involved, but it could’ve been easier for me had I known where I should spend my effort.
-So partly, this post is about knowing the pitfalls and partly, steps you can take to get better.
+Of course, like every skill there is an element of struggle involved, but it could’ve been easier for me had I known where I should spend my effort.
+So partly, this post is about knowing the pitfalls and partly, about steps you can take to get better.

 Receiving my education in English definitely helped, but I realized soon that being somewhat fluent is very different from native-level fluency.
 It takes time to internalize all the grammar rules—and it takes much longer to get the sentences right.
 Too often they end up being clumsy and verbose; or use words that are visibly out of place.
 Few problems that can bite you:

 The new Software doesn’t have all the things we need.

 The first sentence is overly formal and awkward.
 The word “requirement” is more fitting for a business document than a conversation.
 It’s not something I would expect a native speaker to say.
 The second sentence is simpler.
 And, for me, that has been the hardest part of learning English: forming sentences that sound natural.

 2. Correct Usage of Words

 Using words correctly also takes time to get right.
 Dictionaries often give a simplistic picture of what the word means and where it may fit.
 You might see the word “invariably” in Oxford and conclude that it’s synonymous with “always.”
 Well, yes, to an extent it is but there are cases where it’s just a poor fit.

 I have invariably loved you.

 The word usually applies to processes and objects (rarely people) and has a negative connotation.
 Understanding where the words fit takes time and a whole lot of reading.